Why GIVA?

 Givingtide International

-The global movement that builds the moral, strategic, and economic case for proportional institutional giving.
-Givingtide establishes the public rationale and the shared culture within which GIVA operates.
+The global movement that builds the moral, strategic, and economic case for proportionate giving.
+Givingtide establishes the public rationale and shared culture within which GIVA operates.

 II